Skip to content

 3. Data retrieved with a custom method:

 If the above options do not suite your use case, you can also override the load-method of ExampleUploadEntryPoint to perform completely custom data loading logic.
-Note that the loaded data should be saved in the package installation directory in order to be accessible.
-Check the default load function for more details.
+Note that the load function receives the root upload folder as an argument, and you should store all files in this location.
+Below is an example of a custom load function that generates a data file on the fly:

 class MyExampleUploadEntryPoint(ExampleUploadEntryPoint):